manatlan/htag/docs/tuto_create_an_input_component.md

 ```

 Assigning ` _onchange = self.myonchange` is strictly the same as `_onchange = self.bind( self.myonchange )`.

 But the form `self.bind( <method>, ....)` is better when you need to send arguments.
 In this case, it will send the client value
-to the `myonchange` callback.
-Using the b"trick" to get data from client/js.
+to the `myonchange` callback (using the `b"trick"` to get data from client/js side).

-It's better, but it's a lot better to make it a "htag component", to be reusable in another app.
+It's better, but it will be a lot better to make it a "htag component", to be reusable in another app.

 Let's create a `MyInput component`, and reuse it from the main class `Test` like that: